Hubert-Marzecki/empik-task/README.md

-## Dragable Slider
+## Draggable Slider

-The application uses Bootstrap and React.js and allows users to select Poland county, and display slider of products.
+The application uses Bootstrap and React.js and allows users to select Poland county, and display responsible slider of products.
 Application created during the recruitment process.

 ## Application features:
 * Selectable SVG Map